 - Your employees are talented individuals, so why not highlight their work and personalities for the rest of the world to see?
 Here, a video portrait or an employee interview will do the trick.
 Testimonials humanize your corporate voice and add an authentic touch which always goes down well with audiences.

 - Is your company launching a new product or service?
-Roll back the curtains and unveil it with a product video, tutorial or short advertisement.
+Roll back the curtains and unveil it with a product video, explainer video, tutorial or short advertisement.

 - Would you like to communicate about your participation in trade shows or industry events?
 Video announcements and event reports are great formats for letting your target audiences know about your company's recent activity.